sisense/ai-integration-examples/blox_examples/Readme.md

 7. Drag or select the [installation notebook](../InstallBloxAI.sipynb) to the import screen
 8. Insert 'Install' in operation section, and your OpenAI API key in AIAPIKEY section:
 ![open in jupyter](../images/Open-in-jupy.png)
-   Important Note: The same notebook performs both Install and Uninstall operations - verify the required operation was selected
+   Important Note: The same notebook performs both Install and UnInstall operations - verify the required operation was selected
 9. That’s it! you did it!
 If you refresh the analytics page you should see a new dashboard: _“Blox AI”_